 Supporting our microbiome is one of the simplest ways we can treat our PCOS diagnosis and here’s a few simple ways we can achieve this:

 - Quit sugar.
-Our microbiome was never designed to run on a high sugar diet so it’s no surprise that doing so messes with the balance of these microbes.
+Our microbiome was never designed to run on a high sugar diet so it’s no surprise that reducing our sugar intake can improve the balance of these microbes.

 - Eat more prebiotic foods.
 Prebiotics are foods that feed our microbiome and include things like Jerusalem artichokes, garlic, onion, leek, shallots, spring onion, asparagus, beetroot, fennel bulb, green peas, snow peas, sweet corn, and savoy cabbage (Monash University 201653).

 - Make probiotic foods a regular habit.
 Probiotic foods are foods that actually contain live strains of healthy gut bacteria.
 They also make for great snacks in many cases.
 Some of my favorites include things like coconut yogurt, pickles, sauerkraut, miso, and tempeh.